 Which Part of the Software Development Life Cycle Should you Outsource?

-Technically, you can outsource any phase of the software development life cycle.
+Technically, you can outsource any of the software development life cycle phases.
 However, it’s best to analyze the cost of doing so.
 You don’t want to prioritize reducing expenses over customer satisfaction and system quality.

 So, it would be best to take on the aspects of the project that your team should be in charge of while leaving the rest to competent vendors.

 Planning is one of the most crucial software development life cycle phases.
 Since this is the project’s foundation which involves communicating with stakeholders and clients, managing it in-house is the best option.